 North Carolina Central University requires all full-time, transfer and readmit undergraduate students to complete 15 clock hours of service learning per semester.
 This includes summer admissions as a means for addressing delinquent hours.
 This requirement may be modified by stipulations in certain scholarships, which may call for additional hours.
 Service learning hours for part-time students are prorated as follows:

-The Community Engagement office assists students, faculty/staff and community partners to create and manage service and engagement opportunities by:
+The Academic Community Service Learning Program assists students, faculty/staff and community partners to create and manage service and engagement opportunities by:

-The Community Engagement office sponsors many fundraising events each year that support campus and community endeavors.
+The Academic Community Service Learning Program sponsors many fundraising events each year that support campus and community endeavors.
 We welcome your attendance and support.
 If you would like to donate funds to any of our community causes, monetary gifts can also be mailed to:

 North Carolina Central University